Laurelwood School Calendar

 New, Online process for Free/Reduced Meal Applications

-SCUSD announces a new and exciting way of applying for free and reduced meals.
-The Online Free/Reduced Meal Application process is available for all families in English as well as Spanish for the 2012-2013 school year.
-Please submit applications for the 2012-2013 school year AFTER July 1st or they will be invalid.
+SCUSD announces an exciting way of applying for free and reduced meals.
+The Online Free/Reduced Meal Application process is available for all families in English as well as Spanish for the school year.
+Please submit applications for the school year AFTER July 1st or they will be invalid.
 All families will be able to go to https://onlinemealapps.scusd.net anywhere they would like…libraries, home, school sites, etc. Only ONE application is needed per household and so if you apply online you do not need to fill out a paper application.